procurement strategy

 This strategy allows a company to develop appropriate responses to potential risks.
 Core elements of risk management strategy include the following steps:

-• Identify the risk events and their relationships;
+• Identify the possible risk events and their causalities;

-• Understand their origin, nature, and possible impact;
+• Analyze the origins of such events, their nature, and possible impact;

 Supplier Management, Optimization, and Relationship Building

-This type of procurement strategy implies that any supplier that does not meet the company's standards should be taken out of the supply chain.
+As part of this procurement strategy, the company might conclude that altering the supplier base and increasing or decreasing its diversity is necessary to achieve a specific procurement goal.
+Such a strategy also implies that any supplier that does not meet the company's standards should be removed from the supply chain.

 Vendor Development

-Depending on the nature of cooperation with the specific vendors and the scale and importance of goods or services they provide, it might be necessary to invest in developing such vendors.
+Depending on the scale of cooperation with selected vendors or suppliers, and the relevance of goods and services they provide, it might be necessary to invest in developing such procurement partners.

 This procurement strategy is based on mutual partnerships.
-Through close cooperation, feedback, and suggestions, a client helps a vendor develop a way to offer better or cheaper products, which benefits both parties.
+Through close cooperation, honest feedback, and constructive suggestions, purchasing companies can support their suppliers and vendors in developing offered products and services, which ultimately benefits both parties.

 Global Sourcing

-Its objective is to discover and utilize cost-efficient sourcing possibilities in a specific country or part of the world where required goods can be produced more economically.
+This procurement strategy focuses on the efficient sourcing of goods and services worldwide.
+Its objective is to research various locations and utilize sourcing opportunities in those countries or regions where required goods can be produced more economically.

-However, adopting the global sourcing strategy, one should be aware of the severe challenges it implies:
+However, adopting the global sourcing strategy, one should be aware of the challenges it might imply:

-• The difficulty of monitoring the production process, quality levels, and costs;
+• Communication barriers that can complicate communication regarding the production process, quality levels, and costs;

 Green Purchasing

-This relatively young procurement strategy, which is becoming more and more common for businesses, is focused on companies making conscious decisions to decrease the adverse effects (or increase positive ones) on the environment and human health.
+This relatively young procurement strategy is becoming increasingly relevant among businesses.
+It is focused on companies making conscious sourcing and procurement decisions in order to decrease the adverse effects (or increase positive ones) on the environment and human health.

 Corporate Social Responsibility